daryllxd/lifelong-learning/programming/ruby/testing/growing-object-oriented-software-guided-by-tests.md

 ### Follow the Messages

 In Java, we identify roles with interfaces rather than concrete classes.
-In our view, the domain model is in teh communication patterns.
-They show the communication ofthe different classes.
+In our view, the domain model is in the communication patterns.
+They show the communication of the different classes.

 Ex: In a video game: actors, scenery, effects, GameEngine, renderer, animator, collision detector